udictihub/sarufi-chatbot/readme.md

 # HOW TO CONTRIBUTE

-fork the repository.
+Start by forking the repository.

-A litle to understand before moving on is that, this bot is designed to speak english and swahili separately.
+A little to understand before moving on is that, this bot is designed to speak english and swahili separately.
 Therefore, intents are divide into two; swahili intents and english intents.
-Intents have a naming convetion which is:
+Intents have a naming convention which is:

 - Append `sw_` to an intent name to mean its swahili version.

 Add your contributions to the data directory, in the flows.yaml / intents.yaml.
 Then make a pull request.
+After your pull request is closed, the updates you made will be published to the bot directly using github actions.

-Fix some typos add some mid=ssing flows and intents.
-Lets make it better.
+Fix some typos add some missing flows and intents.
+Let us make it better.

 Happy codding!!!